 Peptide YY secretion is mainly stimulated by the presence of food in the digestive tract, particularly fat and protein.
 The amount of peptide YY that is released into the blood depends on the amount of calories eaten, with higher calorie foods causing more peptide YY release than lower calorie foods.
 Peptide YY secretion can also be stimulated by digestive juices (such as bile) and another gastrointestinal hormone called cholecystokinin.
 The highest levels of peptide YY are found in the second hour after eating.
 Peptide YY levels then gradually decrease.
 Low levels of peptide YY are seen during long periods without eating, for example overnight.

 High peptide YY concentrations are unusual.
 They will cause a decrease in appetite and food intake.
 High peptide YY concentrations are associated with diseases where there is dramatic weight loss, such as anorexia nervosa, coeliac disease, inflammatory bowel disease (Crohn’s disease and ulcerative colitis) and some cancers.

 Low peptide YY concentrations are associated with an increase in appetite and food intake.
 Low peptide YY levels are seen in obesity and before the onset of type 2 diabetes and may contribute to weight gain in these conditions.
 However, low peptide YY concentrations are very unlikely to be the main cause of obesity as the levels decrease after weight gain has started.
 There has been some research into using peptide YY as a medication for obesity, aiming to decrease the appetite of people who are overweight.
 This research is still ongoing.

-It is extremely rare to have a genetic deficiency of peptide YY.
+It is extremely rare to have a genetic (inherited) deficiency of peptide YY.